skip to content

 After almost 60 years of continuous use, the Grade II* listed History Faculty building, designed by James Stirling, is showing significant signs of wear.
 A refurbishment is required to safeguard the building for future generations and meet the 21st Century needs of the University, the Faculty of History and the Seeley Library.

-Planning permission and listed building consent, for the building refurbishment was granted at the end of May.
-The main construction works will begin in November 2025, subject to University approval of the Full Business Case.
+Planning permission and listed building consent, for the building refurbishment was granted at the end of May 2025.
+The main construction works are due to begin soon, subject to University approval of the Full Business Case.

 Find out more about the building and its history on the Faculty of History website.